Josh Satin: New York Mets

 Satin was promoted to the majors on September 1, 2011.
 Mets manager Terry Collins called his promotion "one of the great stories in this organization".
 Collins said he would most probably be used as a reserve infielder, primarily at first base and third base, but that the team would like to play him in the outfield as well.

-"He's going to be one of those ... guys, if he continues to hit, you've got to find somewhere in the lineup for his bat", Collins said.
 In his debut on September 4, Satin singled in his first at bat.

 Sent down, Satin was recalled back to the Mets on June 3, 2012, to fill the roster slot vacated when Mike Baxter was placed on the DL.
 After appearing in only one game, Satin was designated for assignment on June 6, in order to clear space on the 40-man roster for Pedro Beato, who was returning from the 60-day disabled list.
 Satin cleared waivers and returned to the Bisons.
 In 2012, he struck out in his only major league at bat.

 In spring training in 2013, Satin batted .455 with a .647 on-base percentage in 16 plate appearances, but was sent to AAA to start the season.
 On June 9, 2013, Satin was promoted to the Mets as Ike Davis was demoted.
 He tied a Mets rookie record set by Steve Henderson in 1977, by reaching base in 29 consecutive games that he started.
 For the season, he batted .279 (.317 against left-handers) with a .376 on-base percentage.
 His on-base percentage was the second-highest among major league rookies with at least 175 at bats, and the second-highest on the Mets.

 Satin began 2014 with the Mets as the right-handed part of an unusual three-man platoon at first base.
 While Lucas Duda won the everyday job, Satin struggled in limited playing time, hitting just .107 in 15 games, and was demoted on May 10.
 Satin spent much of the season at Las Vegas before being recalled when the major-league rosters expanded on September 1.
 After his call-up, Satin made just nine plate appearances, going 0-for-7 to finish the season with a .086 batting average.
 He was outrighted off the 40 man roster after the season, making him a free agent.

 Cincinnati Reds

-In November 2014, Satin signed a minor-league free agent contract with the Cincinnati Reds.
-He played for the AAA Louisville Bats, batting .247 with four home runs in 70 games.
+On November 22, 2014, Satin signed a minor-league free agent contract with the Cincinnati Reds.
+He played for the Triple–A Louisville Bats, batting .247 with four home runs in 70 games.

 San Diego Padres

 On March 7, 2016, Satin signed a minor league deal with the San Diego Padres.
-He played for the AAA El Paso Chihuahuas, and batted .182/.250/.273 in 49 plate appearances.
+He played for the Triple–A El Paso Chihuahuas, and batted .182/.250/.273 in 49 plate appearances.